JIC-CSB/jicirodsmanager/README.rst

 4. It gives the ``rg-matthew-hartley`` group ownership permissions on the ``/rg-matthew-hartley`` collection

+*Warning:* at the moment the quota functionality in iRODS does not appear to be doing anything.

 Once the group exists one can add users that belong to that group to the zone.

 ::